 For those who want to dive into settings, you can assert a near-complete control of the crawl process including:

-This is where you can mess around with the deeper internals of how HTTP requests are performed.
+This is where you can mess around with the deeper internals of how HTTP requests are performed as the top seo expert in Atlanta GA does.
 One particular thing is how you can increase the crawling speed: Simply increase the count of simultaneous threads and simultaneous connections - just make sure your computer and website can handle the additional load.

 Control to what degree the crawler should obey noindex, nofollow, robots.txt and similar.